DimitrisTzalo/mye_042-treegram/README.md

 More imformations can be found in Readme.pdf

+I would like to sincerely thank my collaborator, Dimitrios Pagonis, for his valuable contribution and support throughout the project.

 Modified for the undergraduate course MYE042 Internet Technologies (Department of Computer Science and Engineering, School of Engineering, University of Ioannina, Greece) by Stergios Anastasiadis.